markusressel/ESPHome-QuinLED-An-Penta-Mini-Motion-Light-with-Day-Schedule/README.md

 I have designed a 3D printable cases for the sensors mentioned above.
 The files can be found here: [C4001 Motion Sensor 3D Printable Cases](./3dprints/Motion%20Sensor/)

+### Optional: IR Remote Control

+See this project for more information: [ESPHome-IR-Remote-Light](https://github.com/markusressel/ESPHome-IR-Remote-Light)

 ### Wiring

 <img alt="Wiring Diagram" src="images/Wiring-Diagram.svg" width="400" />